 The uniform on this page was obtained from a veteran of the American Berlin Brigade who acquired it in 1986 while in Berlin.
 He said it originally came from someone who had contact with Soviets through a Middle Eastern embassy.
-An article about the Mabuta uniform was published in the US Army’s Red Star Thrust journal in May 1989, although the author saw pictures of Soviet Spetsnaz (SPF) troops wearing this type of Mabuta uniform in Fuerstenberg around 1987 from a civilian source.
+He published an article about the Mabuta uniform in the US Army’s Red Star Thrust journal in May 1989, although the author saw pictures of Soviet Spetsnaz (SPF) troops wearing this type of Mabuta uniform in Fuerstenberg around 1987 from a civilian source.

-The Mabuta 2 features some design improvements over its predecessor, the Mabuta 1, such as hidden pockets, likely to prevent snagging on foliage, and ventilation mesh material at the armpits and crotch.
+The Mabuta 2 was introduced in 1981 with specification GOST 17066190-81 [1] and features some design improvements over its predecessor, the Mabuta 1, such as hidden pockets, likely to prevent snagging on foliage, and ventilation mesh material at the armpits and crotch.
 The material appears to be the same poplin as the Mabuta 1.

 Jacket: